InstrumentsLearn

 It also has eight frets that traditionally were held on the neck of the lute.
 They were then attached together using hardened beeswax.

-This instrument was introduced to the country by the Maranao and the Maguindanao people of the southern Philippines.
+This instrument was introduced to the country by the Maranao and the Maguindanao people of the Southern Philippines.

-The female version of Kudyapi is called Korlong.
+Like the kubing, the kudyapi is typically played by men when singing love songs.
+The female version of kudyapi is called korlong.
 It resembles a zither and is played like a harp.

-One of the most famous Kudyapi players is Samaon Sulaiman.
-He is a Filipino musician and a recipient of the National Living Treasure award.
+One of the most famous kudyapi players is Samaon Sulaiman.
+He is a Filipino musician and a recipient of the National Living Treasure Award.

 4. Tongali